-Photovoltaic and Digital Products Asset Sales: On December 10, 2014, we sold our Photovoltaics Business to SolAero Technologies Corporation ("SolAero") purchased substantially all of the assets, and assumed substantially all of the liabilities, related to or used in connection with the Company's photovoltaics business, including EMCORE's subsidiaries EMCORE Solar Power, Inc. and EMCORE IRB Company, LLC (collectively, the "Photovoltaics Business"), for \$149.9 million in cash, after giving effect to a \$0.1 million working capital adjustment finalized and paid during the fiscal year ended September 30, 2015.
+• Photovoltaic and Digital Products Asset Sales: On December 10, 2014, SolAero Technologies Corporation ("SolAero") purchased substantially all of the assets, and assumed substantially all of the liabilities, related to or used in connection with the Company's photovoltaics business, including EMCORE's subsidiaries EMCORE Solar Power, Inc. and EMCORE IRB Company, LLC (collectively, the "Photovoltaics Business"), for \$149.9 million in cash, after giving effect to a \$0.1 million working capital adjustment finalized and paid during the fiscal year ended September 30, 2015.
 On January 2, 2015, NeoPhotonics Corporation acquired certain assets, and assumed certain liabilities, of the Company's telecommunications business (the "Digital Products Business"), for \$17.0 million in cash and a notes receivable that was paid in April 2015.
-These asset sales are reported as discontinued operations.
-No assets or liabilities that were sold from either the Photovoltaic Business or Digital Products Business remain on the consolidated balance sheet as of September 30, 2018, 2017, 2016 and 2015.
-See Note 5 - Discontinued Operations in the notes to the consolidated financial statements for additional information.
+These asset sales are reported as discontinued operations, which require retrospective restatement of prior periods to classify the results of operations for the businesses sold as discontinued operations.
+No assets or liabilities that were sold from either the Photovoltaic Business or Digital Products Business remain on the consolidated balance sheet as of September 30, 2019, 2018, 2017 and 2016.